wee20o4/School/README.md

-# School
+# Schools
  This is where I keep my personal study materials.